-If you elect your benefit to be paid in installment payments, you can elect to receive monthly, quarterly or annual installments not exceeding your anticipated life expectancy.
-Under this option, you may change the frequency or amount of your installment payments once per year.
-Additionally, you may elect to receive an additional lump sum distribution of at least \$1,000 up to four times per year.
+If you elect your benefit to be paid in installment payments, you can elect to receive monthly, quarterly or annual installments over a period extending beyond your 60th birthday.

+If you are age 55 or older, you may change the frequency or amount of your installment payments once per year, provided the installment payments continue to extend beyond your 60th birthday.

 Installment payments that do not extend for ten years or more and are not anticipated to exceed your life expectancy are eligible for a direct rollover.
-If you want to elect a direct rollover option, continue to Part III of this Benefit Election Form.
-If you do not direct a rollover of a payment that is eligible to be rolled over, the Plan must withhold 20% of your distribution for federal income tax purposes.
-For further information on the direct rollover option, please refer to Part III of Form 3, Instructions for Benefit Payment Election Form and the Plan's Special Tax Notice Regarding Plan Payments.
+If you choose to rollover your installment payments option, no amount will be withheld for payment of federal income taxes.
+If you do not elect for your payment to be rolled over or your payment is ineligible for rollover, the Plan must withhold 20% of your distribution for federal income tax purposes.